The DIRFloortime® Training Program

 Other Related Training Programs

-- The Greenspan Floortime Approach: Individuals that complete training with the Greenspan Floortime Approach may enter the DIRFloortime® Training Program with advanced placement.
+The Greenspan Floortime Approach: ICDL does not have a formal agreement with the Greenspan Floortime Approach and it is not formally recognized by ICDL, however we do allow individuals that complete training with the Greenspan Floortime Approach to enter the DIRFloortime® Training Program with advanced placement.
 Please contact firstname.lastname@example.org for details.

 DIR® , DIRFloortime®, and Floortime® are registered trademark of ICDL in the USA and/or other countries internationally.
 Professionals or providers can only list themselves as a DIR® professional, provider, educator or describe their workplace as a DIR® clinic, school or center with the written permission of ICDL.
 Participants who successfully complete courses offered by ICDL will receive a certificate that states the level of competencies they have demonstrated and how they can list themselves.